KauzClay/docs-tap/services-toolkit/tutorials/abstracting-service-implementation.hbs.md

 - There are three clusters: `iterate`, `run-test`, and `run-production`.
 - In each cluster, the service operator creates a `ClusterInstanceClass` called `postgres`.
-  - In the `iterate` cluster, this is a provisioner-based class that uses Bitnami Services to provision Helm instances of PostgreSQL.
+  - In the `iterate` cluster, `postgres` is a provisioner-based class that uses Bitnami Services to provision Helm instances of PostgreSQL.
-  - In the `run-test` cluster, this is a provisioner-based class that uses VMware SQL with Postgres for Kubernetes to provision instances of PostgreSQL.
+  - In the `run-test` cluster, `postgres` is a provisioner-based class that uses VMware SQL with Postgres for Kubernetes to provision instances of PostgreSQL.
-  - In the `run-production` cluster, this is a provisioner-based class that uses Amazon RDS to provision instances running in Amazon AWS RDS.
+  - In the `run-production` cluster, `postgres` is a provisioner-based class that uses Amazon RDS to provision instances running in Amazon AWS RDS.
 - The app operator creates a `ClassClaim`.
 This is applied with a consuming workload.
   - When it is applied in `iterate` it resolves to a Helm chart instance.
   - When it is promoted to `run-test` it resolves to a VMware PostgreSQL instance.